 If there’s one thing that MacBook owners always want more of, without doubt, it’s battery life.
-Even though the latest MacBooks can give you up to 11 or 12 hours of web browsing or video playback, the more you use your Mac the more your battery capacity will gradually decrease, until you’ll eventually have to keep it plugged in practically all the time.
+Even though the latest MacBooks can give you up to 21 hours of web browsing or video playback, the more you use your Mac the more your battery capacity will gradually decrease, until you’ll eventually have to keep it plugged in practically all the time.

 The good thing is there are quite a few third-party tools that let you extend your battery life and, by default, your Mac comes with some great solutions for preserving your battery for as long as possible too.
 One of them is Sleep Mode.